-Library systems engineering support tools.
+SYS.1 Geospatial Library This Geospatial Library demonstrates the use of automated systems engineering support tools.
 As defined, this demonstration system accepts requests for imagery information, determines the best way for the system to respond to the request, and then provides the requested information to the requestor.
-In the process of acquiring the requested information, the system may generate tasking orders for a set of imagery data collectors. --
+In the process of acquiring the requested information, the system may generate tasking orders for a set of imagery data collectors.
+System -------------------------- -- --------